Pray Wisely

 Israel is not just a people—it is a character trait of a people.
 While believing culture has historically idealized gentleness and agreeableness in the pursuit of life and their faith, God made a clear statement about how He values someone who—with the right heart attitude—will wrestle like a maniac.

 It’s hard to explain to those who don’t live here, but Israel regularly wrestles with significant dynamics that other nations and societies don’t even know exist.
-So, while it’s easy to look on from the outside and try to superimpose what may work in another country on Israel, it’s worth noting that while the ride may be bumpy, somehow, Israel—the wrestler—(eventually) always ends up on top.
+So, while it’s easy to look on from the outside and try to superimpose what may work in another country on Israel, it’s worth noting that while the ride may be bumpy, somehow, Israel—the wrestler—somehow survives to fight another day.

 Father, we thank You for choosing a man who became a family, who then became a nation to represent You on earth.